bhisma-adhikari/CrudHibernate/README.md

 </pre>

 - Hibernate configuration is written in src/main/resources/hibernate.cfg.xml.
-  - Make sure you have you have updated mysql credentials to yours.
+  - Make sure you have updated mysql credentials to yours.
 - Dependencies are managed with maven (see pom.xml)